 The Fund is an Australian open-ended equity fund that invests capital across global stock markets into technology related listed securities.

-Material Price Sensitive Announcements November 10th to November 17th 2025.csv
+Material Price Sensitive Announcements November 18th to November 24th 2025

 Global Top 50 Technology Companies | November 2025